zpzim/SCAMP/README.md

 * 1NN_INDEX: This is the default profile type and the normal definition of matrix profile, it will produce the nearest neighbor distance/correlation of every subsequence as well as the index of the nearest neighbor
 * 1NN: This is a slightly faster version of the default profile type, but it only returns the nearest neighbor distance/correlation not the index of the nearest neighbor
 * SUM_THRESH: Rather than finding the nearest neighbor, this profile type will compute the sum of the correlations above the specified threshold (--threshold) for each subsequence.
 This is like a frequency histogram of correlations.
-* ALL_NEIGHBORS: This returns the approximate K (--max_matches_per_column) nearest neighbors and their correlations/indexes for each subsequence.
+* ALL_NEIGHBORS: [EXPERIMENTAL GPU ONLY, DISTRIBUTED UNSUPPORTED] This returns the approximate K (--max_matches_per_column) nearest neighbors and their correlations/indexes for each subsequence.
 A threshold (--threshold) can be used to accelerate the computation by ignoring matches below the threshold.
-Supported on GPU only currently.
-This can also be used to produce distance matrix summaries using --reduce_all_neighbors, --reduced_height and --reduced_width.
-See the example below
+This can also be used to produce distance matrix summaries (signifigantly slower and uses more memory currently) using --reduce_all_neighbors, --reduced_height and --reduced_width.
+See the example below.

 All of the above profiles support AB joins